asanikovich/laravel-spatial/README.md

 For more comprehensive documentation on the API, please refer to the [API](API.md) page.

-## Tips for Improving IDE Support

-In order to get better IDE support, you can add a `query` method phpDoc annotation to your model:

 ```php
 /**
  * @method static SpatialBuilder query()